wangechi01-a/Text-to-Database-Generator/README.md

-# QueryTranslator: Natural Language to SQL Generator
+# Natural Language to SQL Generator

 QueryTranslator is a powerful application that transforms plain English text into SQL queries.
 Designed for data analysts, engineers, and database enthusiasts, it simplifies SQL query generation, enabling users to interact with databases using natural language commands.